shubham0704/ATR-FNN/README.md

  |    DMN | 870     |    -          | 408   |

-I was really skeptic of results this morphological model will get because I could never imagine it could do so better given the constraints.
+I was really skeptic of results this morphological model will get because I could never imagine it could perform this good given the constraints.
 So the results I got by running this dataset on DMN and an MLP are  as follows -

 |MODEL | TRAIN   |TEST |